Cancer Research & Clinical Trials

 Our physicians and research teams are dedicated to the pursuit of breakthrough research, and the safe and ethical management of clinical trials.
 During our multidisciplinary tumor boards, physician experts across specialty areas discuss the treatment and progress of individual patient cases and make recommendations based on whether patients might benefit from participating in a clinical trial.

-NewYork-Presbyterian Brooklyn Methodist Hospital is a regular participant in various National Cancer Institute (NCI) trials and is a designated site for the NRG Oncology Group.
+We are a regular participant in various National Cancer Institute (NCI) trials and is a designated site for the NRG Oncology Group.
 The NRG Oncology Group brings together the National Surgical Adjuvant Breast and Bowel Project, the Radiation Therapy Oncology Group, and the Gynecologic Oncology Group — each recognized internationally as a leader in cancer research.
-Through our relationship with Weill Cornell Medicine, we are also a member of the prestigious Alliance for Clinical Trials in Oncology.
+We are also a member of the prestigious Alliance for Clinical Trials in Oncology.